Package 'nectar'

 Value

-A list of httr2::response() objects, one for each request performed.
+Always returns a list of httr2::response() objects, one for each request performed, to ensure that downstream operations are the same regardless of the number of responses.
 The list has additional class nectar_responses.

 Append package information to user agent